AndreBaumeier/ansible-role-memcached/README.md

 Normally memcached does not log anything.
 Change to "-v" to enable logging or to "-vv" for debug logging.

+    memcached_package: memcached

+The packagage name of memecached.
+In case different OS has different package naming.

+    memcached_package_state: present

+If you have enabled any additional repositories such as ondrej/apache2, geerlingguy.repo-epel, or geerlingguy.repo-remi, you may want an easy way to upgrade versions.
+You can set this to latest (combined with memcached_enablerepo on RHEL) and can directly upgrade to a different Memcached version from a different repo (instead of uninstalling and reinstalling Memcached).

+    memcached_enablerepo: ""

+The repository to use when installing Memcached (only used on RHEL/CentOS systems).
+If you'd like later versions of Memcached than are available in the OS's core repositories, use a repository like REMI (which can be installed with the geerlingguy.repo-remi).

 ## Dependencies

 None.